aditya-uw/fundamentals/boat_tutorials/primers/environments.md

-# OOI data access for local machine

-Note: Some of the instructions presented below will have been a part of the setup for OOI JupyterHub access and coding.
-These instructions have been provided here with the purpose of being able to set up OOI data access and environment installation on your local machine without needing JupyterHub as a platform.
+# Local environment setup

+This page explains what Conda/Mamba is and how to install it using Miniforge.

 ## Miniforge

+[Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) (or its recent cousin, [Mamba](https://mamba.readthedocs.io/en/latest/)) is an environment manager that will be useful in running the tutorials in this book on your local machine.
+Using conda has the following benefits:
+- Isolation of dependencies
+- Reproducibility
+- Ease of management
+- Testing and development

-JupyterHub comes with conda installed so that users can create virtual environments from the start.
-However, if your computer does not have conda installed, we suggest installing [Miniforge](https://github.com/conda-forge/miniforge) as a way to get access to [Conda](https://conda.io/), [Mamba](https://github.com/mamba-org/mamba) and Python, with conda-forge as default channel.
+If your computer does not have `conda` installed, we suggest installing [Miniforge](https://github.com/conda-forge/miniforge) as a way to get access to [Conda](https://conda.io/), [Mamba](https://github.com/mamba-org/mamba) and Python, with `conda-forge` as default channel.
 Once Miniforge is installed, you should be able to use `conda` and `mamba` in your terminal.

 We recommend installing Miniforge by downloading and running the provided installer for your OS from [https://conda-forge.org/download/](https://conda-forge.org/download/)